ereizas/Appropriate-Music-Separator/README.md

 15. Copy the Client ID and paste it into the single quote marks next to spotifyClientID in the config.py file you downloaded
 16. Click view Client Secret and do the same as the last step but for the single quote marks next to spotifyClientSecret

-## YouTube Music Setup
+### YouTube Music Setup

 1. Open the command prompt or terminal on your computer (search either one of these in the home search or applications search feature)
 2. Type "cd" then find the location of the folder/directory that you downloaded the project to and copy (CTRL + C) and paste (CTRL + SHIFT + V) that into the terminal.
-3. Type "pip install ytmusicapi" and press Enter
+3. Type "pip install ytmusicapi" and press Enter (if you already entered "pip install requirements.txt" then you can go to step 4)
 4. Type ytmusicapi oauth
 5. Check if code at the end of the link that pops up and the code shown in the terminal match up
 6. On the site, click on the account that you want the playlist to be created in
 7. Press Enter in the terminal
 8. Confirm there is a file called oauth.json in the directory/folder for the program.

-## Youtube Setup
+### Youtube Setup

 It is important to note that YouTube's API limits playlist creation and addition a lot since it costs more quota points.
 To clarify, you get a max quota of 10,000 points per day.
 Requesting the information for every 50 songs from a playlist costs 1 point each, creating a playlist costs 50, and adding one song to the playlist costs 50.
 So for a playlist with 200 songs, 4 points would be used for requesting the playlist information and 50 would be used for creating a playlist which leaves us with 9946 quota points left.
 This only allows for 198 of the songs to be added.
 If there are more songs to be added after the quota is reached, you would have to wait an entire day to be able to add the rest of the songs using this part of the program.
+Thus, I strongly recommend that you select the YouTube Music option instead because most if not all music from your playlists should transfer over, and there aren't any known limits to the YouTube Music API.
 I highly recommend you create a playlist beforehand, and input it into the appropriate place when you run the program.
+Also, the setup for YouTube Music is much shorter.

 1. Go to https://console.cloud.google.com/apis/credentials?authuser=1 and make sure you are logged in to Google
 2. Click check box next to "I agree to the Google Cloud Platform Terms of Service , and the terms of service of any applicable services and APIs." and click "Agree and Continue"